 - There is now a shuttle bus and trailer service to get you to Afan Bike Park, Afan Visitors Centre and Glyncorrwg Ponds.
 Full details can be found here.

 - Afan Forest MTB centre is just near Neath just off from Port Talbot in South Wales and comes under the regional Cognation organisation umbrella.
-There are cafes, showers, toilets and car parking on all the sites.

 - If you have already or do get to ride these mountain bike trails at Afan Forest then why not share your experiences with us and post a pic, vid, favourite the trail or write a short review.